אִם יִרְצֶה הַשֵּׁם

 - Documentation: Constraint purpose, safety rationale, example violations

-6.3 Month 2+: Scaling and Optimization
+6.3 Month 2 and Beyond: Scaling

 - Expand coverage: Additional resource types, cross-resource constraints